Our history

 2023 - The editorial management is shared between Peru, Brazil, Argentina and Chile.
 The editorial team is expanded: Lúcia da Silveira (Brazil - Editor-in-Chief), Victoria Rozemblum (Argentina - Managing Editor), Isabel Abedrapo Rosen (Chile - Managing Editor), Pedro Andretta (Brazil - Managing Editor) and Cecilia Ráez Casabona (Peru - Managing Editor) joined Julio Francisco Santillán-Aldana (Peru - Director) and Victoria Yance (Peru - Managing Editor).
 The team decided to adopt a continuous publication model, closing its issues annually.

 2024 - Following the Biblios revitalization project, we invited new members: Fabiano Couto (Brazil - Scientific Editor), Laura Vilela Rodrigues Rezende (Brazil - Scientific Editor), Larissa Drumond (Brazil - Executive Editor), Lucas George Wendt (Executive Editor - Communications).
-In 2024, we updated the team of consultants, scientists and evaluators to expand and have more representation from all over Latin America.
+We updated the team of consultants, scientists and evaluators to expand and have more representation from all over Latin America.
+We implement an editorial policy of equity and diversity to promote an inclusive and respectful environment for all.

 Today, Biblios is a recognized publication, and in 2024 it will complete 25 years of continuous activity and a constant process of renewal.